eclipse-edc/Connector/docs/README.md

 ## Overview

+Data spaces allow organizations to securely share data with others.
+They enable data cooperation in a multi-cloud federation by focusing on identity, trust, sovereignty, and interoperability.

+- Identity: Each participant remains in control of their identity.
+- Trust: Each participant decides who to trust.
+- Sovereignty: Each participant decides under what policies their data is shared.
+- Interoperability: Each participant remains in control of their deployment.

-Since the concept of data spaces is emerging and promise new capabilities to the data exchange between participants (organizations) in terms of data sovereignty, many may ask the question "when and why to use a connector component".
+Since the concept of data spaces is emerging and promises new capabilities to the data exchange between participants (organizations) in terms of data sovereignty, many may ask the questions "What is a connector?" and "When and why should I use it?".

+**What is a connector?**

+A participant in a data space wants to share and consume data offers, transfer data, and - most important - maintain control over its usage.
+All processes are based on the aforementioned principles of identity, trust, sovereignty, and interoperability.
+This is why a connector component is used to participate in a data space and mainly focuses on these aspects while ensuring data sovereignty along the entire data supply and value chain.

 In order to build up and participate in a data space, it is not enough to consider existing communication protocols.
-Rather, the connector ensures data sovereignty along the entire data supply chain.
-This means, besides the actual data transfer, it has to provide capabilities i.e. for discovering, connecting, automated contract negotiation, policy enforcement, and auditing processes.
+This means, besides the actual data transfer, a connector has to provide capabilities, i.e., for discovering, connecting, automated contract negotiation, policy enforcement, and auditing processes.
 Data space connectors act as logical gatekeepers that integrate into each participant’s infrastructure and communicate with each other.

 **When to use a data space connector?**